(NONFICTION) RETURN TO HOME PAGE

 Indian mysticism holds that there are 9 elements: earth, water, air, fire, ether, time, space, soul and mind.

-9 also looms large in Chinese culture.
+9 also looms large in Chinese and Sinitic culture.
 The word for 9 (jiu) sounds like the word for long-lasting (something akin to immortality, perhaps).
 And in Chinese tradition the dragon, which represents power and magic, has 9 forms, 9 attributes and 9 children.
 It has 117 scales, of which 81 are yang (masculine) and 36 are yin (feminine).

 The ancient Greeks had 9 Muses (goddesses of creativity).
 Christian tradition holds there are 9 choirs of angels in heaven.
 The Vikings of old divided the cosmos into 9 worlds.
 Both the Aztec and Maya underworlds consisted of 9 levels, as did the Christian hell in Dante’s Divine Comedy.
 Ramadan, when Muslims fast from dawn to after sunset, is the 9th month.
 The list goes on and on.

 In more modern times 9 has held special significance.
 Westeros, in The Game of Thrones has 9 regions.
 The U.S. Supreme Court has 9 justices.
 A baseball game has 9 innings and 9 players take the field for the pitching team.
 9 strikes is enough to retire the side.
 Beethoven, Bruckner, Dvorák and Mahler all died after composing their 9th Symphonies.